Amendment 4 Explained

 Also known as a medication abortion, abortion with pills, or plan C, a medical abortion consists of two safe and effective medications that have been FDA-approved for more than two decades.

-According to Florida law, If you choose to have a medication abortion, you must take the first pill, mifepristone, at your health care provider’s office.
-You can then take the following doses of the second pill, misoprostol, 24-48 hours later on your own at home.
+According to Florida law, If you choose to have a medication abortion, you must take the first pill at your health care provider’s office.
+You can then take the following doses of the second pill 24-48 hours later on your own at home.

-Although some mistakenly call medication abortions “chemical abortions,” a term that is not recognized by science and has been criticized as fearmongering, the World Health Organization (WHO) has placed mife and miso on their Essential Medicines List.
+Although some mistakenly call medication abortions “chemical abortions,” a term that is not recognized by science and has been criticized as fearmongering, the World Health Organization (WHO) has placed these pills on their Essential Medicines List.

 You could need an emergency abortion at any time during a pregnancy.
 Health care providers will perform an emergency abortion in different circumstances when abortion is the best way to save your life, health, or fertility in a crisis.